SKKUAutoLab/ETSS-07-ImageEnhance/src/mon_extra/vision/segment/sam2/README.md

 ```

 Note:
-1. It's recommended to create a new Python environment for this installation and install PyTorch 2.3.1 (or higher) via `pip` following https://pytorch.org/.
+1. It's recommended to create a new Python environment via [Anaconda](https://www.anaconda.com/) for this installation and install PyTorch 2.3.1 (or higher) via `pip` following https://pytorch.org/.
 If you have a PyTorch version lower than 2.3.1 in your current environment, the installation command above will try to upgrade it to the latest PyTorch version using `pip`.
 2. The step above requires compiling a custom CUDA kernel with the `nvcc` compiler.
 If it isn't already available on your machine, please install the [CUDA toolkits](https://developer.nvidia.com/cuda-toolkit-archive) with a version that matches your PyTorch CUDA version.
+3. If you see a message like `Failed to build the SAM 2 CUDA extension` during installation, you can ignore it and still use SAM 2 (some post-processing functionality may be limited, but it doesn't affect the results in most cases).

 Please see [`INSTALL.md`](./INSTALL.md) for FAQs on potential issues and solutions.